The Government says Skills England will diagnose and address the UK’s most prominent skills gaps. But how will it affect employers?

 What is Skills England?

-Skills England is a new Government body that aims to unify the skills landscape, assess the UK’s skills gaps and transform the system.
+Skills England was one of Labour’s key skills manifesto pledges.
+It is a new Government agency, sponsored by the Department for Education that aims to unify the skills landscape, assess the UK’s skills gaps and transform the system.
 It will bring together stakeholders across government and beyond, including businesses, training providers, unions, Combined Authorities and regional organisations to collaborate and inform the design of apprenticeships and other training.

-Skills England will replace the current Institute for Apprenticeships and Technical Education (IfATE), a non-departmental public body overseeing the UK’s skills system.
-However, Skills England will have an expanded remit including helping inform policy development.
+In June 2025, Skills England replaced the Institute for Apprenticeships and Technical Education (IfATE), which was the non-departmental public body that oversaw the UK’s skills system.
+Skills England will take over IfATE’s responsibilities, and it also has an expanded remit including helping inform policy development.

 Skills England and Apprenticeship Levy reforms